octokit/plugin-rest-endpoint-methods.js/docs/codeScanning/getCodeqlDatabase.md

 your HTTP client is configured to follow redirects or use the `Location` header to make a second request to get the redirect URL.

-For private repositories, you must use an access token with the `security_events` scope.
-For public repositories, you can use tokens with the `security_events` or `public_repo` scope.
-GitHub Apps must have the `contents` read permission to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `security_events` scope to use this endpoint with private or public repositories, or the `public_repo` scope to use this endpoint with only public repositories.

 ```js
 octokit.rest.codeScanning.getCodeqlDatabase({